Pneumatic Conveying Guide

 - Dust Collectors

 - Keep the piping strictly vertical or horizontal when possible.

 - Route the piping with as few bends as possible.

-- All pope bends should have four to five foot radius turns (sweeps or 15 X diameter of pipe).
+- All pipe bends should have four to five-foot radius turns (sweeps or 15 X diameter of pipe).

 - Adequate venting (12″diameter minimum) on receiving bin.